 It’s always useful to carry hand sanitizer, a toilet roll to clean up any spills and wipes on journeys.
 Also carrying bags to dispose off your garbage can be very useful.
 Collect wrappers, empty packets, cups and dispose them off together, instead of making trips to the dustbin placed near the entrance of the bogie often.

-It isn’t uncommon to find coakroaches and small rats scurry around seats on trains.
-To avoid having a hysterical child you might want to make a game out of it.
+It isn’t uncommon to find cockroaches and small rats scurrying under seats on trains.
+To avoid having a hysterical child you might want to warn them beforehand and make a game out of it.
 If your child has allergies carry the required medicines.

 The best part of travelling on trains is the camaraderie that you enjoy with your fellow passengers.
 Travel with children and be rest assured that people around you will be all the more friendly.
 That said always exercise caution with what you share about your journey.
 You may want to use a chain lock that fastens your suitcase to the seat.
 This ensures that no one can whisk it away while you sleep.
 If I am sharing a berth with Anika, I ensure she sleeps towards the window and I sleep on the other side (this is however not valid if you have a side lower seat).